andmos/ReadingList-Data/BookNotes/Cryptonomicon.md

 - "Just remember that, at the end of the day, we're back in the hotel, and the sultan is still here, and al of this is just a memory to us.
 The fact that the sultan has a big garden has no relevance to anything."

 - "I hate e-mail," John says.
 Harvard Li stares him in the eye for a while.
 "What do you mean?"
 "The concept is good.
 The execution is poor.
 People don't observe any security precautions.
 A message arrives claiming to be from Havard Li, they believe it's really from Harvard Li.
 But this message is just a pattern of magnetized spots on a spinning disk somewhere.
 Anyone could forge it."
 "Ah.
 You use digital signature algorithm."
 John considers this carefully.
 "I do not respond to any e-mail that s not digitally signed.
 Digital signature algorithm refers to one technique for signing them.
 It is a good technique, but it could be better."

+- "I know you're expecting me to ask for morphine, but I'm not gonna," Shaftoe says.
+"I just want to talk."
+"Oh," Root says.
+"Should I put on my chaplain hat, then?"
+"I'm a fucking Protestant.
+I can talk to God myself whenever I goddamn well feel like it."